 This is not a recommendation on any investment or investment strategy.

-You’ll usually get your IRA match right away.
-The exact amount of time depends on how you’re funding your IRA:
+You’ll usually get your IRA match right away after your deposits settle.
+The exact amount of time depends on the type of deposit you’re making:

 If you’re transferring an IRA: Once your transfer completes, your match amount is calculated based on the match percent of the total of the transferred cash plus transferred securities and options.